scsfly1997/SSM_config/README.md

 # SSM_config
-Configs about Spring , SpringMVC and Mybatis.
+There are some configs about Spring , SpringMVC and Mybatis.